Vital Essentials Common Q&A

 Q: How do I know if my pet is obese?

-A: Animal nutritionist, Dr. Richard Patton, says there are some easy signs to determine if your pet is obese in this “Ask Your Pet” segment.
+A: Animal nutritionist, Dr. Richard Patton, says there are some easy signs to determine if your cat or dog is obese in this “Ask Your Pet” segment.

 Q: Can you mix raw food with kibble?